kby-ai/Automatic-License-Plate-Recognition-Python/README.md

 ### 1. Set up
 1. Clone this repository to local or server machine.

-2. Install python 3.9 or later version
+2. Install `python 3.9` or later version

-3. Install dependencies using 'pip' command
+3. Install dependencies using `pip` command
 ```bash
 pip install tensorflow
 ```